-2015 \$'000 2014 \$'000
+2016 \$'000 2015 \$'000

-Opening balance 180 211
+Opening balance 254 180

-Additional provision made during the year 87 53
+Additional provision made during the year 29 87

-Amount of provision used during the year (13) (84)
+Amount of provision used during the year (56) (13)

-Closing balance 254 180
+Closing balance 227 254

-A refurbishment provision of \$254k (2014 \$180k)has been created to reflect the estimated cost of refurbishment of residential houses leased from Community Housing Ltd (a subsidiary of Housing New Zealand Corporation), a requirement imposed on Brackenridge under the Deed of Lease.
+A refurbishment provision of \$227,000 (2015 \$254,000) has been created to reflect the estimated cost of refurbishment of residential houses leased from Community Housing Ltd (a subsidiary of Housing New Zealand Corporation), a requirement imposed on Brackenridge under the Deed of Lease.
 Brackenridge has implemented the 10-year maintenance and refurbishment plan recommended by Shipston Davies, which has been designed to meet the Lessor's requirements, and has extrapolated the plan to the end of the initial lease term in December 2019.
-The provision level reflects the estimated charges for actual work required under the plan.
+The provision level reflects the estimated charges for actual work required under the plan and after taking into consideration the additional provisions that will be recognised in the remaining period through until the lease expiry.